oelin/flare/README.md

 # Flare: Progressive streaming of large datasets

 Flare is a simple protocol for streaming large datasets over HTTPS.
-It partitions datasets into small chunks which can be downloaded asynchronously.
+It partitions datasets into small chunks which can be downloaded asynchronously at runtime.
 The locations of individual chunks are held in lightweight YAML files called *playlists*.
 Given a playlist, any portion of a dataset can then be read without loading the whole file into memory 🥳👌.

 ## Introduction